KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 .. _auxiliary-files-and-the-substitution-preprocessor:

 =================================================
-Auxiliary files and the substitution preprocessor
+Auxiliary Files and the Substitution Preprocessor
 =================================================

 The `auxiliary files <auxiliary-files-for-fortran-90_>`_ are